kricsp/program0/README.md

-# CS342 Design Patterns
+# CS580u Design Patterns
 ## Fall 2018
-### PROJECT 0 README FILE
+### PROGRAM 0 README FILE

-## DESIGN OVERVIEW:
-- State each design pattern used (if any)
-- Brief (< 5 sentences) description of your overall design

 ## KNOWN BUGS AND INCOMPLETE PARTS:
-- What parts of the project you were not able to complete
+- What parts of the program you were not able to complete

 ## REFERENCES:
 - List any outside resources used